Tantial/demo/README.md

 # demo

 **CURRENT PROJECT: Scrape all the images and their metadata from https://www.artbreeder.com/browse using Scrapy + Splash.
 Currently blocked, because Splash isn't triggering all the JavaScript (even when having Splash wait longer, turning off private browsing, adding a user-agent, enabling full page_view, etc.).
 Once I figure out how to get the page to fully render in Splash, it should be easy to parse using xpath selectors or json.
+Currently, I believe it's an issue with the headers or possibly redirects, but adding the correct headers and middlewares hasn't worked.

 A collection of some samples of my code, to be used for demonstration, such as on a resume.
 Some programs may have been edited to remove private information.